Gr8-Dayne/songr/README.md

 To run this you can run ./gradlew test in the CLI or import the app to IntelliJ and run it from there.

-Used Class Demos as references and examples.
+Used Class Demos as references and online research is sited where it was initially used.

 #### Credit